scalableminds/qassert/README.md

 [QAssert] A JavaScript Assertion Framework with AJAX reporting.
 ===============================================================

-QUnit is a powerful, easy-to-use, JavaScript assertion suite.
+QAssert is a powerful, easy-to-use, JavaScript assertion suite.
 It can be used in both in unit, functional and manual tests, and notably also in production code.
 Its main feature is to report assertion failures via a configurable AJAX call.
 I.e. failed assertion can be tracked independently